Many of us watched the 89th Academy Awards ceremony on Sunday evening, February 26, 2017.

 For all that very considerable time (1944-2009), the Academy’s voters had been called to cast a single vote for one of the Best Picture nominees.
 The winner was simply and straightforwardly the nominated film that received the most votes.
 The method employed was one called First-Past-The-Post voting.

-In 2009, however, the voting and tabulation process was changed to something called Instant Runoff Voting or Alternative Voting or Transferable Voting or Ranked-Choice Voting or Preferential Voting.
+In 2009, however, the voting and tabulation process were changed to something called Instant Runoff Voting or Alternative Voting or Transferable Voting or Ranked-Choice Voting or Preferential Voting.
 Don’t ask what it is or how it works?
 The explanation will hurt your head.
 The process is used in national elections in several countries.
 In this year, do we need say more?
 Elections are one thing; Oscars, we had hoped, are another.

 In 2009, things were radically changed.
 Since then and with due respect, the Academy of Motion Picture Arts and Sciences (AMPAS) has been nominating far too many films and using a process that is far too complicated for the Best Picture determination.